dickxpe/p5-studio/README.md

 6. **P5 Reference:**
    - Use the status bar button or command palette to quickly open the p5.js reference.
-   - Select text in your code and run `Live: Lookup in P5 Reference` to search the docs.
+   - Select text in your code, right click and choose "Search in P5 reference" for a shortcut.

 ## Configuration
 - `liveP5.debounceDelay`: Delay (ms) for live reload on typing.